How the coronavirus outbreak is roiling the film and entertainment industries

 Film and TV productions halted, altered, or shut down

-- Jeopardy and Wheel of Fortune tape without a studio audience: Though Sony declined to comment, sources told the Hollywood Reporter on March 9 that scheduled tapings of the shows would go forward without a live studio audience.
-The measure was taken partly as a precaution for the health of Jeopardy host Alex Trebek, who is fighting stage 4 pancreatic cancer.
+Jeopardy and Wheel of Fortune tape without a studio audience: Though Sony declined to comment, sources told the Hollywood Reporter on March 9 that scheduled tapings of the shows would go forward without a live studio audience.
+The measure was taken partly as a precaution for the health of Jeopardy host Alex Trebek, who has stage 4 pancreatic cancer.

+Survivor delays production: CBS announced on March 11 that it would delay production on the 41st season of CBS’s hit reality show Survivor until May 19.
+The season was set to begin filming in Fiji in late March.

+Late-night shows tape without a studio audience: On March 11, producers of shows including NBC’s The Tonight Show (hosted by Jimmy Fallon) and Late Night With Seth Meyers, CBS’s Late Show With Stephen Colbert, TBS’s Full Frontal with Samantha Bee, and Comedy Central’s Daily Show (hosted by Trevor Noah) all announced they would begin taping without a live studio audience on March 16.

 Entertainment venues and attractions shut down